Personal Finance Basics

 Payment history is the most important factor in determining your credit score.
 When you make on-time monthly payments, you show lenders that you are a trustworthy borrower, resulting in a higher credit score.
 If you don’t make your payments on time each month, it’s the opposite effect–your credit score drops, which tells lenders that a loan might be risky.
 When you consolidate your debt, you only have one monthly loan payment, making it easier to pay on time and increase your credit score.

 As with many loan options, there may be some reasons that debt consolidation isn’t the best option for you.
-When you consider how to manage your debt, it’s important to know that there are other options besides debt consolidation, just in case this isn’t the best choice for your situation.
-Here are a few reasons why consolidating debt might not be right for you..
+Here are a few reasons why consolidating debt might not be right for you:

 As we mentioned earlier, consolidating your debt really only makes sense if you can improve your financial situation.
-And a big part of that is by taking out a loan with a lower APR or interest rate than your current loans when looking at them over the same time period.
-Doing so may help you save money
+A big part of that is taking out a loan with a lower APR or interest rate than your current loans when looking at them over the same time period.
+Doing so may help you save money.

 Excessive additional charges